Hasafif/ChatG6-backend/README.md

 ChatG6 Backend:
 This the backend for ChatG6 first version.
-The project include two appa: ath for user's authentication process, writing_tools which include literature review, docmentation and plagiarism checker.
+The project include two appa: ath for user's authentication process,writing_tools which include literature review, docmentation and plagiarism checker.
 endpoints:
 'signup/'
 'login/'